-- Call for medical help - DO NOT touch the victim with your" bare hands" until he or she is away from the live electrical source. - Turn off power at the fuse box or circuit breaker panel.
+- Call for medical help! - DO NOT touch the victim with your" bare hands" until he or she is away from the live electrical source. - Turn off power at the fuse box or circuit breaker panel.
 If you can do it safely, turn off the appliance or electrical equipment and unplug it.
-Just turning off the equipment is not sufficient. - If the electricity cannot be turned off and the victim is still in contact with the electrical source, decide if you must move the victim or push the wire away from the victim (call for emergency help if the wire is a high voltage power line) - Insulate yourself if you must move a victim away from a live contact wear dry gloves or cover your hands with cloth and stand on dry insulating material like cardboard, wood or clothes.
-Ensure you have a good footing and will not slip or fall when trying to move the victim. - Use a dry piece of wood or broom handle or other dry, insulating object or material to move the wire or power source away from the victim or push the victim off the live electrical source.

-• Once clear of any live electrical source or lines, call first aid to attend to the victim.
+Just turning off the equipment is not sufficient.

+- If the electricity cannot be turned off and the victim is still in contact with the electrical source, decide if you must move the victim or push the wire away from the victim (call for emergency help if the wire is a high voltage power line) - Insulate yourself if you must move a victim away from a live contact wear dry gloves or cover your hands with a cloth and stand on dry insulating material like cardboard, wood or clothes.
+Ensure you have a good footing and will not slip or fall when trying to move the victim. - Use a dry piece of wood or broom handle or other dry, insulating object or material to move the wire or power source away from the victim or push the victim of the live electrical source. - Once clear of any live electrical source or lines, call first aid to attend to the victim.

-7.0 Personal Protective Equipment
+Personal Protective Equipment

-The chart below summarizes the types of personal protective equipment that can be used when welding.
+The chart below summarizes the types of personal protective equipment that can be used

+When welding.
-Welding g - Personal Protective Equipment Body Part Equipment Illustration Reason Eyes and face Welding helmet, hand shield, or goggles Helmet Protects from: radiation hot slag, sparks intense light irritation and chemical burns Wear fire resistant head coverings under the helmet where appropriate Lungs (breathing) Respirators Protects against: fumes and oxides Exposed skin (other than feet, hands, and head) Fire/Flame resistant clothing and aprons No cuffs Protects against: heat, fires burns Notes: pants should not have cuffs, shirts should have flaps over pockets or be taped closed Ears - hearing Ear muffs, ear plugs Ear protection Protects against: noise Use fire resistant ear plugs where sparks or splatter may enter the ear.

-Feet and hands Boots, gloves Insulated Rubber-soled Protects against: gloves Steel electric shock heat burns fires
+Welding - Personal Protective Equipment Body Part Equipment Illustration Reason Eyes and face Welding helmet, hand shield, or goggles Helmet Protects from: Radiation hot slag, sparks intense light irritation and chemical burn Wear fire resistant head coverings under the helmet where appropriate.
+Lungs (breathing) Respirators Protects against:fumes and oxides

+Exposed skin (other than feet, hands, and head) Fire/Flame resistant clothing and aprons Heat resistant jacket Protects against: heat, fires burns Notes: pants should not have cuffs, shirts should have flaps over pockets or be taped closed Ears - hearing Earmuffs, ear plugs Ear protection Protects against: noise Use fire-resistant ear plugs where sparks or splatter may enter the ear.
+Feet and hands Boots, gloves Insulated gloves Steel Protects against: • electric shock • heat • burns • fires

-7.1 Eye Protection
+Eye Protection

-7.1.1 Importance of eye protection
+Importance of eye protection

-Eye injury can occur from the intense light and radiation that a welding arc can produce.
-Eye injury can also occur from hot slag that can fly off from the weld during cooling, chipping or grinding.
+An eye injury can occur from the intense light and radiation that a welding arc can produce.
+An eye injury can also occur from hot slag that can fly off from the weld during cooling, chipping or grinding.

-- Protect your eyes from welding light by wearing a welder's helmet fitted with a filter shade that is suitable for the type of welding you are doing. - ALWAYS wear safety glasses with side shields or goggles and face shield when chipping or grinding a work piece.
+- Protect your eyes from welding light by wearing a welder's helmet fitted with a filter shade that is suitable for the type of welding you are doing. - ALWAYS wear safety glasses with side shields or goggles and face shield when chipping or grinding a workpiece.
 Always wear safety glasses under a welding helmet for additional protection from flying metal slag.